total-typescript/total-typescript-book/book-content/book.md

   age?: number;
 };
 ```

+This is what's called a type alias.
+It's a way to give a name to a type, and then use that name wherever we need to use that type.

 To create a new variable with the `Animal` type, we'll add it as a type annotation after the variable name: